Elizabeth Gasiba: El Concurso by Osmel Sousa 2018

 Elizabeth participated in the first edition of El Concurso by Osmel Sousa held in 2018.
 In this reality show, Gasiba became one of the 13 finalists.
 This event was won by Valentina Figuera, who later become Miss Grand International 2019.

 Miss Venezuela 2020

 After being selected to represent the Capital District, this time in the Miss Venezuela 2020 pageant, Gasiba competed with 21 other candidates for the disputed crown, becoming one of the great favorites of that edition.
 At the end of the event, on September 24, 2020, she finished as a Top 10 semifinalist.
 In addition to this, Elizabeth won the special award as Miss Photogenic.

 Miss Supranational Venezuela 2021

 The following year, Gasiba was nominated as one of the five official candidates for Miss Supranational Venezuela.
 On May 27, 2021, Elizabeth obtained the position of 1st Runner-Up in the Miss Supranational Venezuela 2021 contest.
-Said event was won by Valentina Sánchez.
+The event was won by Valentina Sánchez.